 Far from Kenya’s safaris is Guinea-Bissau.
 With very little tourism (particularly because of its lack of facilities and tourist services) this small West African country is a former Portuguese colony since 1500.

-Located between Guinea and Senegal, this small coastal country located in West Africa is one of the poorest countries in the world.
+Located between Guinea and Senegal, this small coastal country located in western Africa is one of the poorest countries in the world.

-Independent since 24 September 1973, the official language of Guinea-Bissau has remained Portuguese.
-However, it is the Creole Bissau-Guinean, – one of the oldest Creole Portuguese – which is the main language of the country.
+Independent since 24th September 1973, the official language of Guinea-Bissau has remained Portuguese.
+However, it is the Creole Bissau-Guinean – one of the oldest Creole Portuguese – which is the main language of the country.

 An ex-Portuguese colony, Mozambique was used as a place for crafts.

-On June 25, 1975, day of Mozambique’s independence, Portuguese was adopted as an official language for the sake of national unity.
+On 25th June, 1975, the day of Mozambique’s independence, Portuguese was adopted as an official language for the sake of national unity.

-For those of you who intend to travel to Mozambique alone, know that 30% of the population speaks Portuguese and studies consider that only 5% of Mozambiquans have Portuguese as their mother tongue.
+For those of you who intend to travel to Mozambique alone, note that only 30% of the population speaks Portuguese and studies consider that only 5% of Mozambiquans have Portuguese as their mother tongue.

 Composed of two small islands and located in the Gulf of Guinea near the coast of Gabon and Equatorial Guinea, Sao Tome and Principe is one of the smallest countries in Africa.